 Another less common ground for divorce would be Section 1516 (9).
 This is when a divorce is filed because one party has an incurable illness that is transmittable.
 The only grounds for defense, in this case, would be if your wife gave you the illness.
 You will need to be able to prove this in court.
 See the article on compensation for divorce on this website for more details.
 Always speak to a divorce lawyer in Thailand about your divorce as they do become very complicated.
 Most times the other party always wants compensation.
 Defending a divorce does become complex.

 The less common issue which people do use is Section 1516 (8) of the Civil and Commercial Code as the sub-section is very wide in the definition.
 This states that you can file for divorce as the other party has broken the bond of good behavior.
 This could relate to anything and normally the courts would want further details as they will not allow this to be abused over small issues.
 If you have been served with divorce papers.
-Then you need to ask your divorce lawyer in Thailand under which section of the Civil and Commercial Code she had filed for divorce.
+Then you need to ask our divorce lawyer in Thailand under which section of the Civil and Commercial Code she had filed for divorce.

 Divorce law in Thailand can be costly and time-consuming.
 If you are wanting to defend a divorce then speak to our family lawyer about the best options available as these tend to be very lengthy and can take more than a year to complete if there are children or substantial amounts of the property involved.

 If you have a prenuptial agreement then this may help shorten the negotiation process.
 You would have the upper hand in the property and can use this for leverage.
-Either way, you can email us for more information on any of your questions or see more articles on this website in the family law section.
+Either way, you can email us for more information on any of your questions or see more articles on this website in the family law in Thailand section.

 The information contained on our website is for general information purposes only and does not constitute legal advice.